Attention: Here be dragons

 FlowContainer

-FlowContainer is a container that arranges its child controls either horizontally or vertically, (via HFlowContainer and via VFlowContainer). and when the available space runs out, it wraps the children to the next line or column, similar to how text wraps in a book.
+FlowContainer is a container that arranges its child controls either horizontally or vertically (via HFlowContainer and via VFlowContainer).
+When the available space runs out, it wraps the children to the next line or column, similar to how text wraps in a book.

 ../../_images/containers_hflow.webp